MohdSaif11/Binary-Brains-/README.md

 ## 👩‍💻 Author

 **Mehak**
 **Mohammed Saif R**

 ---

-## ⭐ Demo Line
+## ⭐ Demo Line (IMPORTANT)

-> “This is an AI-powered customer success platform that predicts churn and provides actionable insights to help businesses retain customers.”
+> “This is an AI-powered customer success platform that predicts churn and provides actionable insights using a modern, interactive dashboard.”